-- on every practice test or question set that you take, mark every question that you're even 20% unsure about
+- On every SAT practice test or question set you take, mark every question you're even 20% unsure about.

-- when you grade your test or quiz, review every single question that you marked, and every incorrect question.
-This way even if you guessed a question correctly, you'll make sure to review it.
+- When you grade your practice test, review every question you marked and every wrong answer, even the hard ones.
+This way, even if you guessed a question correctly, you'll make sure to review it.

 No excuses when it comes to your mistakes.

-Always take it one step further - what specifically did you miss, and what do you have to improve in the future?
+Always take it one step further: what specifically did you miss, and what do you have to improve in the future?